1. Understanding the holiday blues: Let’s talk about why this is such a topic?

 4. How do we manage the holiday blues?

-- Limit alcohol – Limit your alcohol intake, and try not to keep it readily available around your house.
+alcohol intake, and try not to keep it readily available around your house.

-- Get plenty of sleep – Try to go to bed at a specific time each night.
+to bed at a specific time each night.
 Being well-rested can improve your mood

-- Learn to say “no” – Overscheduling and not making time for yourself can lead to emotional breakdowns.
+and not making time for yourself can lead to emotional breakdowns.

-- Be open to new traditions – You may have an image of what you think the holiday should consist of, and this may not be what’s actually happening, allow new traditions to unfold.
+may have an image of what you think the holiday should consist of, and this may

-- Loneliness: Find new ways to keep yourself occupied so you don’t dwell on your aloneness.
+yourself occupied so you don’t dwell on your aloneness.

-- Reframe your thinking: It’s important to remember you’re still in charge of your life.
-Tell yourself that the holidays are just a season that will soon pass.
+to remember you’re still in charge of your life.
+Tell yourself that the holidays are just a

 5. What about movement and ways to manage physical symptoms in the body?